Drawing on past experiences – good and bad – 4D Products, have compiled 10 product design top tips for trailblazing product design;

 5 – Enhance your design with emerging technology

 For years, the iPhone has been the king of screens with their innovative Retina Display.
 However, Samsung challenged this with its full HD super AMOLED screen.
-Now Apple fights back with the announcements due in September with the iPhone 8.
+Now Apple fights back with the iPhone 8 and soon to be announced iPhone 9.

 4D SAY: A start-up company we worked with utilised the latest wireless technology available in smartphones and tablet computers to re-invent the way the TV industry can synchronise film footage captured by multiple cameras.
 By leveraging this new technology, they became an international design and innovation award winner in a very short period of time.

 6 – Explore the use of different materials and production methods

 The release of the iPhone 7 marked the introduction of water resistance, and more of the “-ers” bigger storage and better photos.
 But it was fundamental design changes, the introduction of their aluminium back, creating a thinner, lighter, sexier phone and the glass technology for its large touch screens, that got Apple to the top of the best seller list.